logicl00m/kratos-frontend/STATE.md

 ## Project Status & Verification

 - Refactor: Core modularization and typing improvements are completed (key files: `DetailPanel`, `FormViewer`, `WorkflowGraph`, `graphExport`, `FieldInput`).
+- Testing: Comprehensive test coverage has been added across all features with Vitest and React Testing Library.
+- Performance: Optimizations implemented for better rendering and state management.
 - Lint/type checks: File-level fixes applied; full project-level typecheck/lint/build should be run in an environment with Node/npm installed to confirm.

 ## Files to Inspect First (for maintainers)